-Home Trust Secured Visa Card– offers no annual fee and an interest rate of 19.99% across the board and a high chance of approval TD Emerald Flex Rate Visa– offers the lowest interest rate of 4.20% with a $25 annual fee
+Home Trust Secured Visa Card– offers no annual fee and an interest rate of 19.99% across the board and a high chance of approval MBNA True Line Gold Mastercard– offers the lowest interest rate of 8.99% with a $39 annual fee

 Once you have an established credit, you can switch to a regular credit card that fits your needs better.

 Having a credit card in your wallet offers incredible convenience and rewards potential.